 Interpersonal Effectiveness Skills

 Interpersonal Effectiveness Skills are taught so that clients learn to balance the ability to be assertive (ask for what they want and to say no), keep and improve relationships, and increase self-respect.
-The goal is to decrease interpersonal conflict, improve active interpersonal problem-solving, and build positive social supports.
+The goal is to decrease interpersonal conflict, improve active interpersonal problem-solving, and build positive social support in individual dbt therapy

 Middle Path Skills

 Middle Path Skills were added to the DBT skills to help families and teens manage the relevant issues within their relationship.
 These skills help clients learn to balance acceptance and change so they are able to see that there is more than one way to view a situation or solve a problem.
 A primary goal of this module is for clients to work on changing painful or difficult thoughts, feelings, or situations while also accepting themselves, others and their current problems.